xingzhou/containercafe/docs/ansible.md

-## Ansible
+# Ansible

 The Ansible playbooks in OpenRadiant are modular in three dimensions.
 One is componentry: for each major component there is one or a few roles.

 The second dimension is the inventory: the playbooks do *not* assume that your inventory is entirely dedicated to one shard or environment but rather allow your inventory to include multiple environments and also things unrelated to OpenRadiant.
+This is part of a larger modularity statement, which is that OpenRadiant aims to constrain the operator's use of Ansible as little as possible.
+In addition to recognizing that other stuff may be in the Ansible inventory, this also includes placing minimal requirements on the version of Ansible used and various other Ansible settings (e.g., config file settings, module library path).

 The third dimension is a factoring between provisioning of machines and deployment of software on those machines.
 There are independent